“You Couldn’t Possibly Have ADHD!”

 Adults with ADHD usually give their doctors the same sleep history.
 “Doc, I’ve always been a night owl.
 I know that if I get into bed at a reasonable hour, I am not going to be able to turn my brain and body off to fall asleep.
 My thoughts jump from one concern and worry to another.”
 The average time a person with ADHD lies in bed awake is two or more hours every night.
 For many patients, sleep deprivation from ADHD is the worst part of the condition.

 Many people with ADHD start by telling their doctor that they cannot sleep due to racing thoughts.
-The doctor responds by prescribing lithium for Bipolar Mood Disorder.
-Most doctors never make the connection between ADHD and severe insomnia.
+The doctor responds by prescribing lithium for mood disorders.
+Most doctors never make the connection between ADHD and severe sleep deprivation.

-Since the cause of the insomnia in ADHDers is the mental and physical restlessness of ADHD, the solution is to treat the ADHD with a stimulant or alpha agonist medication.
-Unless a doctor understands that a person’s insomnia is caused by untreated ADHD hyperarousal, he will think that stimulant medication will make the insomnia worse instead of better.
+Since the cause of the inability to sleep in ADHDers is the mental and physical restlessness of ADHD, the solution is to treat the ADHD with a stimulant or alpha agonist medication.
+Unless a doctor understands that a person’s sleeplessness is caused by untreated ADHD hyperarousal, he will think that stimulant medication will make the it worse instead of better.

 Many doctors have a resistance to an ADHD diagnosis because ADHD is different from anything they know and it wounds their ego not to be the expert on it.
 Their discomfort with the diagnosis is in direct proportion to their lack of knowledge.
 You can hear it in the way they speak: “I don’t believe in ADHD.”
 When given the choice between admitting their lack of competence and undercutting the existence of ADHD, they will take the latter course.